 Additional Ingredients: What Else Is In Your Serum?

 While the form of Vitamin C is important, you should pay very close attention to the other ingredients used in the formula.
 It is vitally important to evaluate the entire product before purchasing.
 Why?
 Because you could be paying for junk.
-For example, a product may contain a great form of Vitamin C at a high concentration, but it may also contain cheap, potentially toxic, and irritating fillers like propylene glycol + butylene glycol (classified as an irritant (source)), alcohols, phenoxyethanol (a preservative that can cause severe allergic reactions and eczema(source)), and host of other not-so-good ingredients.
-Not only are these ingredients irritating and cheap, some of them can also be damaging to your skin and health.
-Ingredients like parabens, phthalates, and petroleum by-products like propylene glycol have been shown to cause hormonal imbalances and even cancer.
-This isn’t about fear tactics—this is scientifically proven and many of these chemicals are banned from cosmetic use in other countries.
+For example, a product may contain a great form of Vitamin C at a high concentration, but it may also contain cheap and potentially irritating fillers like propylene glycol + butylene glycol (classified as an irritant (source)), alcohols, phenoxyethanol (a preservative that can cause severe allergic reactions and eczema(source)), and host of other not-so-good ingredients.
 Some of the MOST popular Vitamin C serums on the market today contain propylene glycol and fillers as their first ingredients.
-Do you really want to pay for ingredients that do nothing for you skin and may even be harmful?
+Do you really want to pay a premium for fillers and ingredients that do not benefit your skin?

 For more information on how to choose the best Vitamin C serums, check out our Simple Guide to Vitamin C Serums at the bottom of this page.
 We include info on how Vitamin C serums work, what ingredients to look for, and which to avoid.
 We even break down which Vitamin C types and serum ingredients are best for each skin type.